 uTalk and the languages of Scotland

 The uTalk – Learn Any Language app features Scots and Scottish English as well as Scottish Gaelic.
-Usefully, people who already speak Scots, Scottish Gaelic or Scottish English can also learn any of 100 new languages (e.g. French or German) from their native language as translation is always available.
+Usefully, people who already speak Scots, Scottish Gaelic or Scottish English can also learn any of more than 150 new languages (e.g. French or German) from their native language as translation is always available.
 (Many thanks to Iona Macritichie and all our lovely translators!)